 So this is the memory… Was that why he killed Charlie, over a secret?
 What was he going to do with Jessica?

-The screams started as the Death Eaters entered the departments.
+The screams started as they entered the departments.
+Curses bounced off the walls and the whole place lit up brightly.
 Papers and memos rained over their heads.
 Desks, chairs and doors splintered and hurled into the air.

 The Dark Lord walked amongst them.

 "Join me or die," he hissed, his snake-like eyes red like the blood smearing the atrium walls.

 The Dark Lord stepped over the bodies of Scrimgeour, MacCloud, and the Head of Law Enforcement, Cornelius Fudge.
 He had killed them all himself in front of the crowd of frightened workers.
 Umbridge's head was next to the Minister, though her own body was nowhere to be found.